GluuFederation/flex/docs/install/quick-start/local-k8s.md

 Flex can be configured using the [Text-based User Interface (TUI)](https://docs.jans.io/stable/janssen-server/config-guide/config-tools/jans-tui/).
 The default `admin` password is `Test1234#`.

+!!!
+Warning
+    The default `Test1234#` credential is for local testing only.
+Never expose this deployment publicly, and rotate the `admin` password before reusing the cluster for anything beyond a throwaway demo.

 ## Next Steps

 For a manual local cluster setup (or to move toward production), see the [Helm local setup](../helm-install/prerequisites/local.md).